cse110-sp23-group6/cse110-sp23-group6/specs/adrs/adrs.md

 ### Futher Notes

 This decision is subject to change as we try out the video format and discover potential issues.
 (TBD)

+*Update: We decided during the meeting on 05/20/23 to change from using .mp4 display format to .gif format.*